Spectral transfer morphisms for unipotent affine Hecke algebras: Introduction

 Throughout this paper we use the normalization of Haar measures as in \cite{DeRe}.
 Let $q=v^2$ denote the cardinality of the residue field of $\bf{k}$.
 The formal degree of a unipotent discrete series representation then factorizes uniquely as a product of a $q$-rational number (which we define as a fraction of products of $q$-numbers of the form $[n]_q:=\frac{(v^n-v^{-n})}{v-v^{-1}}$ with $n\geq 2$) and a positive rational number.
-Our proof of conjecture \cite[Conjecture 1.4]{HII} involves the verification of the $q$-rational factor, which rests on the main result of \cite{Opd4} on the existence of a Plancherel measure preserving spectral correspondence associated with an STM between affine Hecke algebras, and the verification of the rational constants.
-The latter uses the knowledge of these rational constants from \cite{Re} for the case of equal parameter exceptional Hecke algebras, and coninuity principles due to \cite{CKK} and \cite{OpdSol2} which implies roughly that we can compute these rational constant factors in the formal degrees of discrete series of non-simply laced affine Hecke algebras at any point in the parameter space of the affine Hecke algebra once we know these rational constants in one \emph{regular} point (in the sense of \cite{OpdSol2}) of the parameter space.
+Our proof of conjecture \cite[Conjecture 1.4]{HII} involves the verification of the $q$-rational factors, which rests on the existence of Plancherel measure preserving correspondences for STMs as discussed in \cite{Opd4}, and the verification of the rational constants.
+The latter uses the knowledge of these rational constants from \cite{Re} for the case of equal parameter exceptional Hecke algebras, and continuity principles due to \cite{CKK} and \cite{OpdSol2} (also \cite{CiuOpd2}) which imply roughly that we can compute these rational constant factors in the formal degrees of discrete series of non-simply laced affine Hecke algebras at any point in the parameter space of the affine Hecke algebra once we know these rational constants in one \emph{regular} point (in the sense of \cite{OpdSol2}) of the parameter space.
 In particular, for classical affine Hecke algebras of type $\textup{C}_n^{(1)}$ it was shown in \cite{CKK} that at a generic point in the parameter space, the rational constants for all generic families of discrete series characters are equal.
 The constants at special parameters follow then by a continuity principle in the formal degree due to \cite{OpdSol2}.